klesun/trilem.me/docs/ideas.md

 - play custom audio file of user's choice for everyone on various events: first blood, getting the lead in score, winning, etc...
 - новые цвета игроков, мб эффекты красивые

-### Accounts

-- Make an "Account" button near the nickname.
-The buttons should open a dialog with fields: `Export Auth Token` with readonly text holding current auth token and `Import Auth Token` with input to copy the auth token from other device/browser - when you enter it, user should be re-logined with this token.

-### Multiplayer

-- Make a limit of 10 seconds for player to decide on his turn.
-Give a 60 seconds credit of "penalty" time for each player for whole game.
-If penalty time is exhausted, player automatically skips turn.
-Penalty time is counted only if at least one human player is waiting.

-- When two players step on same tile during one turn, I think it would be fair to make it belong to the third player and add it a wall

-### AI for 2 and 1 human player games

-- Monkey: always chooses random tile, but prioritizes tiles that do not belong to the AI.
-When stepping own tiles, prioritizes tiles that were not stepped for longest time.
-- Pathfinding Monkey: chooses closest resource tile that does not belong to the AI

-- AI chat trash talk messages:
-    - I'm noob, don't be harsh on me pls
-    - How do you play this map?
-    - Host pidr
-    - Putin vor
-    - Still better than civ 6
-    - I'm an AI, I have no soul
-    - (when someone captures his tile) I thought we were friends ;c
-    - (when captures your tile) >:D